Join JCPL’s free program to help your preschooler get ready to read!

 I read the same story every night to my child.
 Can I count that book more than once?

-Yes, write down the title each and every time you read the book.
+Yes, you may count it each and every time you read the book.

 I have more than one child I read to.
 Can I count the same title for each child?